DevNet-Workshop-September2023-Eschborn/Lab02-BasicApiLab/README.md

 ## Bonus

-### Deck of cards - Level 2

-1. Get a deck
-2. Save the Deck ID in the environment
-3. Shuffle the deck using a variable
-4. Draw a card using the variable

-Hint:
-Create an environment Variable -> and work with this code under “Tests”

-var jsonData = JSON.parse(responseBody);
-postman.setEnvironmentVariable(“variable_name", jsonData.whateverineed);

-## APIC API Bonus
+## API Bonus

 ### Query for all Faults in the fabric

-### Create Following Structure
+### Create Following Structure and use the deck of cards api for naming

 1. Tenant
 2. VRF
 3. bridge domain